Epistemic Phase Transitions in Mathematical Proofs: Results

 Column three of Table~\ref{alpha_list} shows $f_2$, the average degree of belief in the theorem (\emph{i.e.}, the terminal node) at a one-step error rate $\epsilon$ of $10^{-2}$.
 The majority reach near-unity levels of $f_2$ that exceed the one-step confidence.
 There are a few cases where this does not happen (\emph{e.g.}, Desargues's Theorem); this appears to be due, in part, to the presence of nodes just below the final theorem that have both few dependents and no other implications---these dangling assumptions participate only weakly in the larger network of justification.

 Fig.~\ref{ept}b shows the effect of shifting $p_\mathrm{prior}$.
+To read this, consider, for example, the solid red line.
+If a person comes in to the proof with a prior that says any particular claim is 90\% likely to be true, then after following through the steps of the proof, and assuming an inference error rate of $0.01$, then, on average, the person will finish the proof with a 99\% degree of belief in any particular claim.

-Past the critical point, even weak priors can lead to the transition to deductive certainty; in the physics-style language of phase transitions, this is the finite-size analogue of a divergence in the susceptibility.
+More formally, Fig.~\ref{ept}b shows that, past the critical point, even weak priors can lead to the transition to deductive certainty; in the physics-style language of phase transitions, this is the finite-size analogue of a divergence in the susceptibility.
 Failure in the case of weak priors is due to the emergence of domain walls, \emph{i.e.}, localized parts of the network that freeze into all-false or all-true states.
 This can lead either to (1) a cascade into the all-false condition driven by the small-number statistics of the fluctuations, or (2) a long-lived metastable state because interconnections are insufficiently strong to generate global consensus.
 Modular structure, which we discuss now, allows a practicing reasoner to escape the metastable state.

-In particular, the resolution of our data allows us to characterize how modular structure creates topological ``firewalls'' where different parts of a proof to decouple from each other.
+In particular, the resolution of our data allows us to characterize how modular structure creates topological ``firewalls'' where different parts of a proof decouple from each other.
 We compute the relative log-likelihood penalty to flip all the nodes in a module to the opposite truth value, versus, on the other, flipping the same number of nodes randomly chosen across the whole graph.
 We characterize this using $\Delta\mathcal{L}_1$, the log-likelihood penalty per nodes flipped, with the number of nodes set to ten and $\beta$ set to unity.